roccov/news-based-systematic-strategies-llms/README.md

 ## Repository Contents
 * `Master_Thesis_Rocco_Ventruto.pdf`: The full research document detailing the mathematical framework, factor exposures, robustness checks, and replication notes regarding reference papers.

+## Data Availability & Confidentiality
+The source code and raw data for this project were developed in collaboration with a hedge fund and are proprietary.
+This repository contains the final Master's Thesis document and a high-level analytical overview of the methodologies and findings.